akrayvo/riot-gallery-viewer/README.md

 - default value: **true**

 # transitionType
-- effect when transitioning from one image to the next
+- effect when transitioning from one image to another
 - valid values are = **none**, **slide**, **fade**, **slidefade**, and **size**
 - **none**: no transition; just remove the old image and display the new image
 - **slide**: horizontally slide the old image out and the new image in; the direction depends on if the next or previous image is loaded